hernanrengel/AutoApiRest/README.md

 Rest Api automatic generator
 with php and javascript

-settings
+Config

+copy the application folder to the root directory of your application

-edit includes / config.php file with the data on your local server see how the magic happens XDXD
+edit includes/config.php file with the data on your local server

+run AutoApiRestFolder /views/ see how the magic happens XDXD